 More recently in 2015, researchers found that oil from a hemp plant high in CBD was more effective than pure CBD in treating inflammation and related symptoms.
 That research in particular is promising with regards to the entourage effect because it clearly shows the enhanced benefits from a full-spectrum CBD oil when compared to pure CBD.
 Additionally, there is an abundance of anecdotal evidence to imply that a full spectrum method of obtaining CBD and the benefits from hemp are more effective than CBD isolate in treating a variety of symptoms.

 While research indicates that the cannabinoids and terpenes in a full spectrum hemp supplement may synergize together and produce an ‘entourage effect’, a full-spectrum hemp supplement does in fact provide a greater diversity of cannabinoids and terpenes than a CBD isolate.
 Thus, ingesting a greater diversity of cannabinoids may support the endocannabinoid system (ECS) in more ways than ingesting a pure cannabinoid does, leading to greater overall satisfaction and healing for you and your pet.

-Resilience CBD can and should be used as both a preventative and a curative supplement to increase the healthiness and vitality of ALL Pets.
+Resilience CBD Pets can and should be used as both a preventative and a curative supplement to increase the healthiness and vitality of your beloved pet.